 Since President Obama signed the Affordable Care Act (ACA) on March 23rd, 2010, small changes have been implemented over a number of years to be fully completed by 2015.
 The ACA mandates that everyone in the United States maintain health insurance coverage, aiming to provide affordable, accessible and a higher quality of care to families, seniors, businesses, and taxpayers alike.

-As an employer you may already provide health coverage for your employees, although there are a number of factors that may affect your health benefits that you need to consider.
+As an employer, you may already provide health coverage for your employees, although there are a number of factors that may affect the health benefits that you need to consider.